sheelaps01/my-repo/docs/ai-prompts.md

 Below are sample sections you can expand:

 - **Prompt Library** – snippets for summarization, Q&A, code helpers
-- **Human in the Loop** - Befaor and after with human review and why it is important
+- **Human in the Loop** - Before and after with human review and why it is important
 - **Case Studies** – before/after outputs, prompt tuning notes
-- **Tips & Workflows** – chaining, temperature control, iterative design
+- **Tips & Workflows** – chaining, temperature control, iterative design -
 ## Prompt Library

-I have explored different prompt types here.
+I decided to learn prompting the fun way.
+Created a simple prompt in lovable to creat a "Prmopt Master" Quizz.
+I have hosted the quiz here on Git.

 ## Human In the Loop